hot3eed/objtree/README.md

     * `offset` here would be the target method's relative offset to `some_process` base

 ## Note
 A crash could happen under a very high volume of functions being intercepted, due to memory overload, which is very possible when working on a big binary.
 I tried to make the tool as lightweight as possible to avoid this.
-But if you face a crash, try to intercept one function at a time and adjust the stack depth filter, or intercept a function lower on the call stack.
+But if you face a crash, try to intercept one function at a time and adjust the stack depth filter, or intercept a function lower down the call stack.
 Issues are welcome as well if you think it's something non-memory related.

 ## Installation
 `pip3 install objtree`